adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 # Output
 0
 ```
 The program now knows to move to the start of the colour list if the index exceeds the number of colours in the list.
-We now update the direction of the ant for the next step using the relevent rotation matrix which luckily are stored in our `rot_matrices` list which we access using the same index:
+We now update the direction of the ant for the next step using the relevent rotation matrix which luckily is stored in the `rot_matrices` list which we access using the same index:
 ```python
 direction[:] = rot_matrices[int(index)] * direction
 ```